parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/future-care-options.md

 - **Gastrostomy – (sometimes called ‘PEG’ or ‘RIG’):** These are tubes inserted by a surgical procedure.
 This sometimes involves a camera being inserted from the mouth (endoscopic guided) and sometimes involves special x-rays (radiologically guided) to guide placement.
 The tube connects from outside the body, through the skin into the stomach.
 The tubes can be used for food, water and/or medicine.
 Sometimes the tube is extended on the inside to reach into the small intestine (sometimes called PEG-J).
 This is the same method as for Duodopa, discussed on the <a href="/learn/treatments/advanced-therapies-and-surgical-treatments" class="internal-link">_Advanced Therapies & Surgical Treatments_</a> page.
 - **Intravenous nutrition:** In very specific circumstances, liquid food can be given through a big drip into a big vein (such as in the neck).
 Food given in this way has significant risks related to it.
 It is therefore only undertaken in very special circumstances, such as for people whose bowels don’t work.

-In general, people are awake for insertion of drip lines and NG or NJ tubes.
-Gastrostomy insertion usually involves local anaesthetic injection into the skin and sedating medicine via a drip.

-Small drips and NG/NJ tubes are **short-term options**.
-The insertion can be uncomfortable or even painful but most people get used to them once they are in.
-Sometimes they become dislodged and need to be re-inserted.
-There is a very small risk of infection or bleeding from these procedures.

-Gastrostomy tubes are longer term, but involve a more invasive procedure and higher risk of complication.
-This can include infection.
-They too can sometimes become dislodged and need to be re-inserted.
-They can also be distressing if someone becomes confused or has a cognitive impairment.

 <div class="video-container">
 <iframe
   width="560"